This homemade Lemon Coconut Cake has layers of homemade lemon curd and lemon cream cheese frosting.

 Leave the donut and take the cupcake. #wordstoliveby

-I like donuts fine and all, but for me, I am alllllll about that cake.
+I like donuts fine and all (these Coconut Lemon Donuts are my everything…plus, it goes with theme of this post), but for me, I am alllllll about that cake.
 Triple layer.

 And this cake has triple layers of coconut, lemon curd, and lemon cream cheese frosting.
 If you’re looking for summer in a cake, this has sunshine written all over it.

 It’s what I refer to as THE dessert.
 While the flavors are definitely reminiscent of spring, summer, and all things related to Easter dessert, I would take this cake all year long.

 My love of lemon and coconut knows no seasons.

 Lemon Coconut Cake Tips & Tricks:

 – Despite the 3 layers in this coconut lemon cake, this truly is an easy cake recipe.
 I know it might seem daunting, especially with the list of ingredients, but the steps are all extremely straightforward.

 – Make sure to read the recipe entirely before beginning.
 While the recipe is straightforward, it is very helpful to read through it at least once just to give you an idea of what to expect once you start baking.

 – I used homemade lemon curd in this recipe (I had just made a batch and wanted to use it up).
 However, feel free to use store-bought lemon curd!
 I love Trader Joe’s lemon curd, but any lemon curd would be fine.

 Lemon Coconut Cake Tips & Tricks continued: